Miljoenenjacht: Random Remote of Doom

-An item of the show known by fans as the "Random Remote of Doom" has almost become a trademark of the show.
+An item of the show known to fans as the "Random Remote of Doom" has almost become a trademark of the show.
 Sometimes, de Mol has the remote in her hand, which seemingly appears from nowhere.
-She presses one of its buttons, a red light flashes on it and someone from the audience is selected randomly - in fact, as this is common use in game shows, the contenders chosen have been predetermined before the taping of the show by an independent adjudicator who randomly ascertains the players.
-The announcement of the appropriate players - accompanied by various light effects - is presented by firstly "selecting" one of the 10 audience sections.
+She presses one of its buttons, a red light flashes on it, and someone from the audience is selected randomly – in fact, as this is common use in game shows, the contenders chosen have been predetermined before the taping of the show by an independent adjudicator who randomly ascertains the players.
+The announcement of the appropriate players – accompanied by various light effects – is presented by firstly "selecting" one of the 10 audience sections.
 After that, one of the two blocks (prior to 2002: five blocks) of that section gets chosen.
 Finally, a seat number from that block gets selected, the person sitting on this seat is the contestant which gets awarded whatever is on the line.
 This might be a (cash) prize or the opportunity to join the game as an additional contender.
 Sometimes, if neither contestant playing Round 5 eliminated themselves from the game to accept the prize in the mystery suitcase, then de Mol activates the remote, and an audience member wins that very prize instead.

 The Random Remote of Doom was first introduced in the German original version "Die Chance deines Lebens" in April 2000 and also became an important part of the Dutch version.
 It has been used from the beginning of the show in late 2000 until 2010 when the production moved from the former Endemol studios in Aalsmeer to the new Endemol headquarters in Amsterdam.